 Since these live bait often can save the day for us, we go through some serious trouble to ensure that we have them on our boats.
 Setting alarms for 3 AM, driving 60 miles round trip, or throwing cast nets in the wee hours of the morning, are just parts of this “Dream Job” we have as charter guides.
 It is the sacrifice of time, money and energy that makes each and every live bait so precious to us.
 In our line of work, we look at every live bait as a fish.
 When these live baits are disrespected, mistreated, or prematurely killed, we charter folk can take it very personally.

 In my honest opinion, I don’t think anyone does it on purpose, but that still doesn’t take the sting away.
-The info below is to help insure you keep your live baits alive and wiggling.
-That is, until they fulfill their destiny.
-A glorious and noble death, inside the mouth of your targeted species of fish.
+The info below is to help ensure you keep your live baits alive and wiggling.
+That is until they fulfill their destiny – a glorious and noble death, inside the mouth of your targeted species of fish.

 HANDLE WITH CARE

 I try to scoop and hook all the live baits on the boat.
 Sometimes, when the fishing gets good though, things get hectic.
 It never fails, if I step away from the live well, someone takes a monster scoop of bait out of the well.
 They grab a live bait in their hand with the same strength they would use hanging onto their first born child’s hand hanging from a cliff.
 This monster scoop is never necessary, it actually is counterproductive.
 With too many fish in a bait net, they just wind up poking each other and eventually killing each other.
 The death grip on a live shrimp or minnow is just bad, real bad.
 When scooping bait, actually try to get the bare minimum.
 When hooking bait, use the least amount of force possible.